Jazz Chisholm Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the seventh-best in MLB.
+- The Braves pitching staff ranks eighth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.60).
+- The Braves have a 3.48 team ERA that ranks seventh across all MLB pitching staffs.

-- Braves pitchers combine to surrender the fifth-fewest home runs in baseball (24 total, 0.8 per game).
+- Braves pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in the league.

-- Elder makes the start for the Braves, his sixth of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts through 29 2/3 innings pitched.
+- Wright (0-1) takes the mound for the Braves in his fifth start of the season.
+He's put together a 4.86 ERA in 16 2/3 innings pitched, with 17 strikeouts.

-- The righty's most recent time out was on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- His most recent time out came on Thursday against the Miami Marlins, when the right-hander threw three scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.